Trackhouse Racing: Ownership

 The team is owned by Trackhouse Entertainment Group, a venture of Justin Marks and Avenue Sports Fund.
 The team was also previously partially owned by Grammy Award–winning rapper Armando Christian "Pitbull" Pérez.

-On May 30, 2021, motivational speaker and philanthropist Tony Robbins hinted at investing in the team.

 On February 14, 2025, Pitbull announced on his X account that his partnership and ownership status of the organization had been terminated effective immediately.
 No further reason was given.

 Acquisitions

 On January 9, 2023, a consortium consisting of Trackhouse, DEJ Management, Jeff Burton Autosports, Inc., and Kevin Harvick Incorporated purchased the CARS Tour.

 NASCAR

-On June 10, Marks told Sirius XM NASCAR Radio that the team may expand to a two-car operation in 2022.
+On June 10, Marks told SiriusXM NASCAR Radio that the team may expand to a two-car operation in 2022.
 On June 30, 2021, Trackhouse announced their purchase of the NASCAR operations of Chip Ganassi Racing and along with it, its two charters for the No. 1 and the No. 42 teams, therefore announcing the team will be two cars in 2022.
 On September 16, Trackhouse signed a multi-year deal with 2022 NASCAR Camping World Truck Series champion Zane Smith.
 As part of a partnership deal, Smith would drive Spire Motorsports' third team in 2024, and was expected to join Trackhouse full-time in a third team in 2025, though was released from his contract.
 On January 11, 2024, Trackhouse announced that they would be hiring Connor Zilisch to a multi-year deal that includes him running in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, ARCA Menards Series, CARS Tour, Trans-Am Series, and IMSA in 2024 and 2025.

 The organization currently fields three full-time Chevrolet Camaro ZL1 cars: the No. 1 for Ross Chastain, the No. 88 for Connor Zilisch, and the No. 97 for Shane van Gisbergen.